chuckcscccl/rustlr/README.md

 ### Quick Example: Arithmetic Expressions and Their Abstract Syntax

-The following is a Rustlr grammar:
+The following are the contents of a Rustlr grammar file, `simplecalc.grammar`:
 ```
 auto
 terminals + * - / ( )